Recurrent neural networks: vanishing and exploding gradients are not the end of the story: A linear teacher-student analysis

 \subsection{On the importance of adaptive learning rates}

-So far, our results highlight the importance of directly parametrizing the complex eigenvalues of the recurrent connectivity matrix.
-This parametrization does not mitigate any exploding behavior but modifies the loss landscape, making it possible for optimizers with adaptive learning rates to compensate for these behaviors.
-To demonstrate this, we study the Hessian of the loss:
+So far, our results highlight the importance of having a close to diagonal recurrent connectivity matrix.
+In this section, we show that this parametrization alone does not mitigate any exploding behavior but modifies the structure of the loss landscape, making it possible for optimizers with adaptive learning rates to compensate for these behaviors.